This privacy statement provides information about the processing and the protection of your personal data.

 This privacy statement explains the reason for the processing of your personal data, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you have in relation to your personal data.
 It also specifies the contact details of the responsible Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.

 The information in relation to processing operation European Job Days, which is a platform for virtual (online) and on-site job fairs where employers can publish their company profiles and current job opportunities undertaken by the European Labour Authority, Information and EURES Unitis presented below.

 2. Why and how do we process your personal data?

-Jobseekers and employers who register for a Job Day event will obtain a user account on the EJD website for that specific event.
-Jobseekers can upload their personal profile and a CV to the EJD website or request that a CV already published on the EURES portal becomes accessible from the EJD website.
+Jobseekers and employers who register for a Job Day event will obtain a user account on the EOJD website for that specific event.
+Jobseekers can upload their personal profile and a CV to the EOJD website or request that a CV already published on the EURES portal becomes accessible from the EOJD website.

-Employers registered on the EJD website can only see the CVs and other information about a jobseekers if the jobseeker has indicated an interest in that particular employer .
+Employers registered on the EOJD website can only see the CVs and other information about a jobseekers if the jobseeker has indicated an interest in that particular employer.

-Personal data will not be used for automated decision-making including profiling.
+Your data will be used for an automated decision-making, including profiling.

-The personal information related to the creation of an account for a jobseeker is limited to the data necessary to identify a particular person.
 Name, preferred language and e-mail address are mandatory for contact purposes.
-Other information is requested for statistical purposes: gender; nationality; country of residence; age group; education level; employment status.
-This information can also be used for sending out targeted information.
+Other information is requested for statistical purposes: gender; nationality; country of residence and education level.

 When creating and posting a CV, all information the user has included in the CV will be stored in addition to the personal data already entered in order to create the account.